 You can track event flow in Google Analytics to see what traffic sources drive users to complete what series of events, and where they drop off.
 You can find this chart in your Google Analytics account under Behavior –> Events –> Events Flow.

 - Button clicks

 - Pop-up impressions and/or clicks

 Cheat Sheet to Goals and Events

 Phew, that’s a lot of info.
-Feel free to bookmark this page, or save the cheatsheet above so you can keep track of the difference between goals and events when setting up your Google Analytics account.
+Follow us on Twitter to download the cheatsheet below so you can keep track of the difference between goals and events when setting up your Google Analytics account.
 Got some GA questions?
 Tweet us @WholeWhale.